google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 Heatmaps are good for visualizing concentrated, continuous data.

 Why:
-* We can now see the maximums and minimum amounts where before we could only estimate
+* We can now see the maximums and minimum amounts, where before we could only estimate
 * We can better analyze trends when we know the concentrations of points in each area

 In general heatmaps are good when you have lots of overlapping points in an x,y format.
-It allows you to see trends in very large datasets, and can often be overlayed on maps or other graphics to show concentrations in an even more clear visual format.
+It allows you to see trends in very large datasets, and can often be overlayed on maps or other graphics to show concentrations in an even clearer visual format.

-Think Pair Share: We can imagine a heatmap wouldn’t work as well for other types of data, what types wouldn’t be as good with a heatmap?
+Think Pair Share: We can imagine a heatmap wouldn’t work as well for other types of data.
+What types wouldn’t be as good with a heatmap?

 Answers:
 * Categorical data
 * Data with a linear (or other basic math) correlation (an x,y category that strongly correlate in a mathematically easy to fit way)